Let me tell you about the Sound of Music Tour we put together when visiting Salzburg, Austria.

 Sound of Music tour – filming locations

-We thought the price was a bit steep, so we decided to go by ourselves with our car, to discover each spot.
-We too had the Sound of Music soundtrack, on a cd in the car, and we got to see everything in our own pace, without being surrounded by 30 other people.
+We thought the price was a bit steep, so we decided to go by ourselves in our car to discover each spot.
+We, too, had the Sound of Music soundtrack in the car, and we got to see everything at our own pace.

-DIY Sound of Music tour – In Salzburg
+DIY Sound of Music tour – Filming locations in Salzburg

 Mirabell Palace and Gardens